MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

    MicroEJ Platform Project

 This step is only required the first time the Platform is built, or if the Platform properties have changed (i.e, name, version).
-When the same Platform is rebuilt again, right-click on the Platform project and select :guilabel:`Refresh` to get the new content.
+When the same Platform is built again, right-click on the Platform project and select :guilabel:`Refresh` to get the new content.

 .. _platform_configuration_modules: